donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | follow        | –3.5             | –3.8            |
 <br>

-GPT-2 which has been fine tuned on medical literature strongly favors the correct token (produces log probabilities closer to 0 for Fallot) while Whisper, which had minimal access to medical terminology, assigns it a much lower likelihood (log probabilities that are more negative).*
+> *Note: GPT-2 which has been fine tuned on medical literature strongly favors the correct token (produces log probabilities closer to 0 for Fallot) while Whisper, which had minimal access to medical terminology, assigns it a much lower likelihood (log probabilities that are more negative).*

 #### 3. **Shallow Fusion (Combining Logits):**